Israel-Laguan/Codes-Biblion/README.md

 # The Project

 A list of Code Challenges that anyone can solve in any programming language.
-These projects are divided into multiple categories, and each category has its own folder.
+These projects are divided into multiple categories, and each category has its own folder. `READ.md` tries to explain the project without spoiling the answer.

 From the table below you have a lot of code.
 But a word of advice if you are a student when some of these Challenges are in a test or exercise: for your own good, **please don't copy-paste!** My first recommendation is to read the problem, think in your own solution (or possible paths of solutions), AN THEN read hints.
-With hints, not jump into solution yet, try to code your solution in your preferred language, try to understand the algorithm, and then try to read other people's solutions!
+With hints, not jump into solution yet, try to code your solution in your preferred language, try to understand the algorithm, and only then try to read other people's solutions!

 # Features